CschwetlickDLR/Data_Modelling_Solvation_Structure_EDL/README.txt

-  loopvariablename -- contains a String of the variable looped over loopvalues -- contains an array length _N_ of all values loopvariable takes in the simulations output -- only relevant for the simulation code params -- contains all parameters used in the simulation (the units are found in "Parameters_File.txt")
+  loopvariablename -- contains a String of the variable looped over loopvalues -- contains an array length _N_ of all values loopvariable takes in the simulations output -- only relevant for the simulation code params -- contains all parameters used in the simulation (the units are found in "Parameter_File.txt")
       length -- cutoff length (distance from bulk) E_start -- electric field in the bulk
       R -- physical const.